container-storage-interface/spec/spec.md

       // Indicates the SP supports the ControllerListVolumeHealth RPC.
       // This enables COs to fetch volume health information from
       // the Controller Plugin's perspective.
-      // A SP that supports ControllerListVolumeHealth MUST also
+      // A plugin which supports the LIST_VOLUME_HEALTH capability
-      // support ControllerGetVolumeHealth.
+      // MUST also support the GET_VOLUME_HEALTH capability.
       LIST_VOLUME_HEALTH = 17 [(alpha_enum_value) = true];
     }